moggesmith10/ParlamentRepository/README.md

 Note that I have not had time to implement Avatar functionality

 ## Quirks
 Due to problem with my development environment I have had trouble accessing the lagtinget API, and have such added offline functionality aswell.
 This project also uses both TypeScript and JavaScript, with the former mostly being used for native classes while the latter is used for React implementations.
+This was done due to time constraint, otherwise it would mostly or only be Typescript